Learn in the classroom of the world.

 Study the politics and power of architecture in Rome, the visual arts in London, engineering in Dublin.
 In every instance, learn, serve, and change the way you see the world.

-Notre Dame ranks 10th nationwide in percentage of undergraduate students participating in study abroad programs.
+Notre Dame ranks third nationwide in percentage of undergraduate students participating in study abroad programs.

-Chose from more than 45 international study programs in over 25 countries across the globe.
+Choose from more than 50 international study abroad programs in over 26 countries across the globe.

 Your Gateway to the world.

 Through Notre Dame Global Gateways, the University maintains a network of extraordinary facilities located around the world.

 The gateways - located in Beijing, Chicago, Dublin, Jerusalem, London, and Rome - are academic and intellectual centers where scholars, students, and leaders from universities, government, business, and the community gather to discuss, discover, and debate issues of topical and enduring relevance.

 - Notre Dame's Keough-Naughton Institute for Irish Studies is the nation's foremost Irish studies program, and Notre Dame has the most prominent presence in Ireland of any American university.